noaa-afsc/afscOSA/README.md

 remotes::install_github("noaa-afsc/afscOSA", force=TRUE)
 ```

-## Example: OSAs as a Diagnostics for Model Misspecification
+## Example: OSAs as a Diagnostic for Model Misspecification

-he example below demonstrates how One-Step-Ahead (OSA) residuals detect
+In the example below, we demonstrate how OSA residuals detect common
-common stock assessment model misspecifications in age-composition data.
+stock assessment model misspecifications in age composition data.
+We
-We simulate 30 years of composition data under three scenarios using a
+simulate 30 years of composition data under three scenarios using a
 logistic selectivity baseline:

 1.  **Correctly Specified Model:** The expected proportions and